DesyncTheThird/corne-keymap/readme.md

 ![Edit Overlay](images/edit_overlay.png?raw=true)
 Activating the `Program` layer while on the `Edit` layer will activate the `Edit Overlay` layer on top (of the `Edit` layer).
 This is implemented via the tri-layer feature, so the layer keys may be released in any order without issue.

-The right hand is replaced by a slightly modified copy of the `Data` layer:
+The right hand is replaced with macros useful for editing:
+- The (directional) `Select` macros are identical to those on the `Edit` layer;
+- The (directional) `Delete` macros function similarly to the selection macros, except deleting the selection.
+- The `Line` macro adds new lines above/below the current position.
+- The `Join` macro joins current line to following line with space between; does not add space if shifted.

 - The three bracket macros enclose the current word with the listed brackets.
 (Compare with the bracket macros on the `Data` layer.)
 These macros also interoperate with the rollback feature.

 While this layer is active, the `LCTL` modifier is held for the `Delete` and `Page` keys, and `LSFT` is held for the `Home` and `End` keys.